Emily Webb

 We normally function out of our survival fight-flight-freeze mode when we are under stress.
 Without retraining our brain, when we are triggered, we would most likely react from a fear-based model rather than respond with clarity, compassion, and wisdom.
 The fear-based model is our primitive way of thinking, mainly for survival purposes.
 If we remain in this mode of operation in our day-to-day life, no matter how much money we have accumulated, or how many achievements we have accomplished, we will never feel satisfied or enough.
 There is always the feeling that "something is still missing."

-In meditation, we come to know our true self - the part of us that does not die, the part that is connected to All.
-When we realize our true existence, peace and joy become our nature.
+In meditation, we come to know our Real Self - the part of us that does not die, the part that is connected to All.
+When we realize our true nature, life is simply a gift.